Laws of Motion MCQ for NEET

 Option b – momentum

-The rate of change of momentum of an object is proportional to the
+The rate at which momentum changes is directly proportional to the

-Option b – applied unbalanced force in the direction of the force
+Option b – unbalanced force in the same direction

-A book of weight 10 N is placed on a table.
-The force exerted by the surface of the table on the book will be
+A book weighing 10 N rests on a table.
+The normal force exerted by the table is

 (b) 10 N